devpnryn/Pocket-Spectrometer-V2/README.md

 * If code doesn't execute properly, use the stop/rerun button in Thonny IDE until you see three forward-looking arrows in the console
 * Restart the device if experiencing connection issues
 * Ensure proper USB mode selection on the M5StickC before programming
-* Ensure correct serial port is selected at the Thonny IDE
+* Ensure correct serial port is selected at the Thonny IDE M

 ### Hardware Issues